bc/retina/README.md

 ## Installation
 - Download the latest release
-- Open R and set the working directory to the unzipped `retina` folder
+- Open R and set the working directory with `setwd("~/Downloads/retina")` the unzipped `retina` folder.
+Make sure the path in quotes within setwd matches your path.
 - Run `source("main.R")`.
 This will run the sample map.

 It may complain that you don't have the right packages.
 To install them run e.g. `install.packages("ggplot2")`.